phenixtax

 Globalization: 'Drop Shipments' and 'Flash Titles'

-Many multinationals operate still a classic Principal structure to allocate profits to low(er) tax jurisdictions.
-Principals are in the main rule owner of the goods when these are sent to customers.
-In a strip-buy-sell model a reseller (Limited Risk Distributor: LRD) is part of the supply chain.
+Many multinationals still use a traditional Principal structure to allocate profits to lower tax jurisdictions.
+In this structure, the Principal typically retains ownership of the goods when sent to customers.
+A Limited Risk Distributor (LRD) is part of the supply chain in a strip-buy-sell model.

 VAT automation of complex business models